daytonaio/content/guides/20240827_setup_mongodb_daytona_playground.md

 # Setting Up a MongoDB Playground with Daytona

 ## Introduction
-This guide will show you how to set up a MongoDB playground in Daytona.
-Thi
+Developer playgrounds are isolated environments where developers can safely experiment, test code, and explore new technologies without impacting their main projects or production environments.
+They offer a controlled space for prototyping, learning, and debugging.

 ## TL;DR

 - Prerequisites
--  Overviews of MongoDB, DevContainers and Daytona.
+-  Overviews of MongoDB and Daytona.
 -  How to setup a DevContainer configuration for MongoDB.
 - Creating the MongoDB playground in Daytona.
 - Interacting with the playground using the Shell